 1/2 cup roasted red peppers (approximately 3.5 oz)

 1/2 cup chopped green onion (3-4 stalks)

 For the curry base blend together chopped onion, jalapenos, roasted red peppers, chipotles in adobo, ginger, garlic, tomato paste, honey, and 2 teaspoons of salt.
 Then add chicken breasts, chopped sweet potatoes, and blended curry base to Instant Pot.
+Make sure the chicken pieces are submerged in the sauce.
 Cook at high pressure for 12 minutes.
 Let the Instant Pot naturally release for 5 minutes, then release the rest of the pressure.

 Carefully remove chicken breasts and set aside to cool.
 Add one can of light coconut milk and peas to curry.
 Gently stir trying not to break up sweet potatoes.
 When chicken is cool enough to handle pull apart, or cube with a knife.
 Add chicken back to curry and switch to Saute Mode.
 Adjust salt if needed, and add chopped basil and green onions.
 Simmer for 2-3 minutes until all the flavors have melded together.
 Serve with rice, quinoa, or naan!

 If cooking on a stove top dice chicken and saute in 1 tablespoon of oil until lightly brown.
 Then add curry base, sweet potatoes, and simmer covered until everything is cooked through.
 Lastly, add coconut milk, peas, and herbs.